Featured comment:

 RELATED: Beet and Wild Rice Salad with Spiced Pecans

 I’m not gonna lie, this is a chewy salad.
 There’s texture upon texture in here; you know you’re eating real food and it’s wonderful.
-Most grain based salads are either too mushy for me, or too heavy to really be called a salad.
-This one is neither.
+Some grain based salads can be mushy or heavy; this one is neither.
 I think you’ll love it for the holidays, but will find yourself making it over and over again.

 more healthy grain salads to try